kubb-labs/kubb/docs/plugins/swagger-tanstack-query/index.md

 Path to the client import path that will be used to do the API calls.<br/>
 It will be used as `import client from '${client.importPath}'`.<br/>
-It allow both relative and absolute path. the path will be applied as is, so relative path shoule be based on the file being generated.
+It allows both relative and absolute paths. the path will be applied as is, so the relative path should be based on the file being generated.

 ::: info
 Type: `string` <br/>